 - Must participate in the entire NFB National Convention and in all of its scheduled scholarship program activities (finalists will receive assistance to attend the national convention).

-For more information regarding eligibility, we strongly encourage you to review our 2019 scholarship FAQ document (Word).
+For more information regarding eligibility, we strongly encourage you to review our scholarship program FAQs.

 NFB/HumanWare STEM Internship

-- "Self-Advocacy in Higher Education" (Word) by President Mark Riccobono
+- "Self-Advocacy in Higher Education" (Word) by NFB President Mark A. Riccobono

-- College Scholarships and Financial Aid for Students with Disabilities (Affordable Colleges Online)
+- College Scholarships and Financial Aid for Students with Disabilities (via Affordable Colleges Online)

 - 2018 Winners (Braille Monitor, August-September)